centic9/pipewire-ppa/INSTALL.md

 ## Installing

-PipeWire comes with quite a bit of libraries and tools, run inside `builddir`:
+PipeWire comes with quite a bit of libraries and tools, run:

 ```
-sudo meson install
+meson install -C builddir
 ```

 to install everything onto the system into the specified prefix.
+Depending on the configured installation prefix, the above command may need to be run with elevated privileges (e.g. with `sudo`).
 Some additional steps will have to be performed to integrate with the distribution as shown below.